zoxpx/pxdocs/content/portworx-install-with-kubernetes/_index.md

 ## Installation

-Portworx can be installed on cloud or on-premise.
-Proceed to one of the below sections for install instructions.
+Whether you're using Portworx Enterprise or Essentials, you can install Portworx on the cloud or on-premise.
+Proceed to one of the following sections for install instructions.

 {{<homelist series="k8s-install">}}